pantheon-systems/documentation/source/content/guides/account-mgmt/billing/05-methods.md

 To add a payment method to a site:

-1. Open the Site Dashboard for the site.
+1. Go to the [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)] for the site.

 1. Go to the **Billing** tab and click **Add Card**.